rackerlabs/docs-style-guide/style-guide/terminology/alphabetical-terms.rst

        (This statement means that running the control file is all that the program does.)

+       For much more about the use of the word, see `Use the Word Only Correctly <https://www.wikihow.com/Use-the-Word-Only-Correctly>`__.

    * - on-premises, off-premises
      -
      - Use these terms to distinguish local computing (in which resources are